eric2013264/Automated_Soft_Reset/README.md

     <li>Attach and calibrate your servo motors so the pressed_pulsewidth is able to press
         the button on your device.
 While the neutral_pulsewidth doesn't interfere with it. </li>
     <li>Position the Pi Camera above your device's screen where the shiny parts of the
         encountered sprite are in frame.
-Being in focus is not necessary. </li>
+Having the feed be in focus is not necessary. </li>